July 20 , 2013

 Most recently the orchestra has performed at the World Financial Center, the Morgan Library, and The Silent Movie Theater (LA), introducing new scores for Battleship Potemkin,

 Phantom of the Opera, Steamboat Bill, The Golem, and The Godless Girl and revised scores for Caligari and Metropolis.

 They continue to perform and innovate new approaches to film scoring.

-The Orchestra will be premiering a brand new score to the 148 minute restored Metropolis at the
+The Orchestra premiered a brand new score to the 148 minute restored Metropolis at the